-This protocol involves high concentration of cryoprotectant is used and the entire process of cooling is done at a very slow rate.
+This protocol involves a high concentration of cryoprotectant is used and the entire process of cooling is done at a very slow rate.
 Embryos can be frozen by using this protocol of cryopreservation on Day 2 & Day 3.

 This protocol is also known as Vitrification.
 It this procedure also high concentration of cryoprotectant is used.
 The cooling process is done at a very fast rate.
 The embryos so formed are directly put into liquid nitrogen.
 By making use of this protocol cryopreservation of Day 2, Day 3, embryos and cryopreservation of eggs and Blastocysts can be done.

 In the slow freezing process which is the conventional technique, may fail to prevent water content in the cells from ice crystal formation.
 And Embryos get damaged and lose their viability in case of crystal formation.

 In the vitrification process, the cells free rapidly and it prevents the formation of intracellular ice.
 Thus it avoids cell damage.

-In contrast, vitrification process improves post-thaw embryo survival to over and above 90 percent, while slow freezing yields a survival rate for embryos of about 75-80 percent.
+In contrast, the vitrification process improves post-thaw embryo survival to over and above 90 percent, while slow freezing yields a survival rate for embryos of about 75-80 percent.

-- Avoidance of Medications: Patients will not require further medication to stimulate the ovary because Cryopreserved embryos can be used in next cycle of IVF.
+- Avoidance of Medications: Patients will not require further medication to stimulate the ovary because Cryopreserved embryos can be used in the next cycle of IVF.

 - Lower Cost: Preservation of embryos allows doctors to avoid the preparation of new embryo and the cost of the procedure is always less when compared to fresh embryo transfer cycle.